pengjiz/pengjiz.com/content/en/backend-dev-thoughts.md

    environment with `conda` but install packages with `pip`.
 I specified all the dependencies with exact version numbers in the `requirements.txt` file, and installed all the development dependencies with a `Makefile` target.
-This approach works, but is not very flexible and reliable.
+This approach works, but is not flexible or reliable.
 I have to upgrade dependencies manually, and the environment is not guaranteed to be exactly the same every time because I cannot freeze the dependencies (otherwise the development dependencies will also be locked). `pipenv` seems to be able to handle all those issues, but I need to find a way to use it with `conda`.

 3. Iterators.
 Python iterators and generators can be quite useful, but they have bitten me several times.
-It is very easy to drain an iterator accidentally and then get some cryptic errors.
-I do agree that iterators should be "collected" if we want to save it for non-temporarily purposes, but it is very easy (at least for me) to forget.
+It is easy to drain an iterator accidentally and then get some cryptic errors.
+I do agree that iterators should be "collected" if we want to save it for non-temporarily purposes, but it is easy (at least for me) to forget.
 Because a lot of functions (`map`, `filter`, `zip`, etc) return iterators (in Python 3) and there is no way to notice it before our program gives wrong results.
 I think type annotations and static type checking will help, but the ecosystem is still not good now.

-## Web Framework Choice
+## Web framework choice

 There are a few web frameworks in Python: Django, Flask, Tornado, etc. Before this project, I once made a blog app with Django, and a dashboard with Flask.